-A situation in which a particular set of financial factors causes or threatens sudden and severe economic decline.‘the massive new spending program threatens to send our nation over a fiscal cliff, leading to even higher taxes and fewer jobs’
+A situation in which a particular set of financial factors cause or threaten sudden and severe economic decline:‘the massive new spending programme threatens to send our nation over a fiscal cliff, leading to even higher taxes and fewer jobs’

 - ‘This afternoon, the President and Speaker Boehner met at the White House to discuss efforts to resolve the fiscal cliff.’

 - ‘Until recently, investors were treating the "fiscal cliff" with a measure of nonchalance.’

 - ‘Republicans are willing to go over the fiscal cliff in a doomed effort to keep tax rates low for the highest income earners.’

 - ‘Spending momentum should continue into 2013 - as long as the fiscal cliff is resolved in a way that avoids damaging the economy.’